Deutsch: Kreuzbein / Español: Sacro / Português: Sacro / Français: Sacrum / Italiano: Sacro

 Summary

 The sacrum is a critical bone in the fitness context, providing stability, supporting body weight, and enabling efficient movement.
-It plays a key role in strength training, posture maintenance, and rehabilitation.
-Proper care, including stretching and strengthening surrounding muscles, ensures the sacrum functions optimally, reducing the risk of injury and enhancing performance.
+It plays a key role in Strength training, posture maintenance, and rehabilitation.
+Proper care, including Stretching and Strengthening surrounding muscles, ensures the sacrum functions optimally, reducing the risk of injury and enhancing performance.

 --